johannal/SolarSystem/CustomInstrumentsDemo.md

-Let me show you the great new features we've got for analyzing your apps performance.

 I'm working on my Solar System exploration app here.
 When it's updating the planetrary data, I've noticed the UI is pretty choppy -- the planets kind of stutter around their orbits.

 I want to figure out whats going.